Online Master’s Programs in Health Law & Policy

 The LLM program is for attorneys who wish to develop specialized expertise in health law and focuses on the regulatory, legal, ethical, political, and economic aspects of healthcare delivery.
 The program offers a comprehensive study on health law topics, including fraud and abuse, compliance, and payment.
 This 24-credit LLM program includes courses such as introduction to health law and policy, healthcare financing; administrative law and healthcare regulation; conducting internal investigations; and healthcare payment and policy.

-The 30-credit MJ degree includes courses such as introduction to legal study and writing; legal research; healthcare regulation and policy; risk management, patient safety, and quality; public health and the law; and healthcare privacy and security.
+The 30-credit MJ degree includes courses such as introduction to legal study and writing, legal research, healthcare regulation and policy, risk management, patient safety and quality, public health and the law, and healthcare privacy and security.

 - Location: Chicago, Illinois